XRPLF/xrpl-py/CONTRIBUTING.md

 ### Editing the Code

-* Your changes should be on a branch.
-* Your changes should have unit and/or integration tests, depending on what the changes are for.
+* Your changes should have unit and/or integration tests.
-* Your changes should pass the linter via the pre-commit hook/on Github.
+* Your changes should pass the linter.
-* Your code should pass all the unit tests (locally and on Github).
+* Your code should pass all the unit tests on Github (which check all 3 versions of Python).
+* Open a PR against `master` and ensure that all CI passes.
-* Get a full code review.
+* Get a full code review from one of the maintainers.
-* Push to Github and merge to `master`.
+* Merge your changes.

 ### Release

-1. Run integration tests on `master`, locally or using [Github Actions](https://github.com/XRPLF/xrpl-py/actions/workflows/integration_test.yml).
+1. Run integration tests on `master`, using [Github Actions](https://github.com/XRPLF/xrpl-py/actions/workflows/integration_test.yml), which runs them on all 3 versions of Python..
-2. Create a PR off master that properly increments the version in `pyproject.toml` and updates the `CHANGELOG` appropriately. the branch should be named `vMAJOR.MINOR.PATCH` (IE v1.0.0)
+2. Create a branch off master that properly increments the version in `pyproject.toml` and updates the `CHANGELOG` appropriately.
+We follow [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
-    * Increment MAJOR version when you make incompatible API changes
-    * Increment MINOR version when you add functionality in a backwards compatible manner
-    * Increment PATCH version when you make backwards compatible bug fixes
 3. Merge this branch into `master`.
 4. Run integration tests on `master` again just in case.
-5. Create a new Github release/tag off of this commit to master
+5. Create a new Github release/tag off of this branch.
-7. Locally build and download the package.
+6. Locally build and download the package.
     1. Pull master locally.
     2. Locally download the package by running `pip install path/to/local/xrpl-py/dist/.whl`
     3. Make sure that this local installation works as intended, and that changes are reflected properly
-8. Run `poetry publish --dry-run` and make sure everything looks good
+7. Run `poetry publish --dry-run` and make sure everything looks good
-9. Actually publish the update by running `poetry publish`
+8. Publish the update by running `poetry publish`
     * This will require entering PyPI login info